-Unleash your holiday spirit with a local celebration of all things merry and bright on December’s National Christmas Lights Day!
+Unleash your holiday spirit with a local celebration of all things merry and bright this Christmas on Cape Cod!
 String some lights, admire your work, then buckle up for a drive to admire these dazzling displays sure to make your list of beloved Cape Cod holiday traditions.
 There’s always room for a couple more!

 Gardens Aglow at Heritage Museums & Gardens in Sandwich

 Take your holiday strolling to the next level at the Cape’s treasured Gardens Aglow holiday tradition for the ultimate outdoor celebration of lights.
 Bundle up in your best in snow and wander across the illuminated gardens and winter lightscape perfect for finding fun, holiday photo opps.
 Enjoy festive music at the Parade Field, go on a reindeer scavenger hunt, roast marshmallows at the fire pits, and even visit with the Big Guy at the Outdoor Stage (safety protocols in place)!
 Stop for a treat from the Magnolia Café and browse ornaments and seasonal gifts at The Holiday Pop-Up Shop before you leave.
 And it might just be the year to buy those light-up necklaces for the whole family!